Last updated in October 2018

 Since the conclusion of the 1952 Luxembourg Agreement (payment of some 1.53 billion euros), compensation has been a major political issue in relations between the State of Israel and the Federal Republic of Germany.
 German compensation payments have so far amounted to more than 74 billion euros, including approximately 29 billion euros to victims of National Socialist persecution now living in Israel.
 Some 300 million euros is paid out annually in compensation pensions (largely under the Federal Compensation Act) and related payments to recipients in Israel.
 On top of this are compensation payments for social security and the equalisation of burdens.
 Following the establishment of the Remembrance, Responsibility and Future Foundation (EVZ) in 2000, compensation was also paid from its funds to former victims of forced labour.

 Israeli interests in compensation and restitution are represented by the Jewish Claims Conference (JCC).
 The JCC disburses one-off payments and monthly pensions to persons suffering hardship who are not eligible for compensation under the Federal Compensation Act.
-Besides compensation payments to individuals, the JCC receives funding to provide medical and geriatric care to Jewish victims, which is to be substantially increased in the coming years (2014: 142 million euros; 2015: 205 million euros; 2016: 281 million euros; 2017: 315 million euros).
+Besides compensation payments to individuals, the JCC receives funding to provide medical and geriatric care to Jewish victims, which has been substantially increased in the last years (2014: 142 million euros; 2015: 205 million euros; 2016: 281 million euros; 2017: 315 million euros).
 In August 2014, the Federal Finance Ministry and the JCC agreed to set up a new joint fund as of 1 January 2015 that will provide for one-off payments for the psychological support of Holocaust survivors who became the victims of persecution during their youth.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.